ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 ## 4. Envizi's S3 bucket

-Envizi product team would have created and shared S3 bucket.
+S3 bucket to be created in Envizi via Data Flow Automation.
 This S3 bucket details to be feed into the webMethods flow.

 1. Create S3 bucket in Envizi via the Data Services screen in Data flow Automation.

 Note the Accesskey and other details to use it later in webMethods.

     <img src="images/image-12.png">